dyhes/zulip/docs/production/multiple-organizations.md

 the main constraint is that it will be impossible to create a different realm on `mysubdomain.zulip.example.com`.

-In a future version of Zulip, we expect to move this configuration into the database.
+In a future version of Aloha, we expect to move this configuration into the database.

 ### The root domain

-Most Zulip servers host a single Zulip organization on the root domain (e.g. `zulip.example.com`).
+Most Aloha servers host a single Aloha organization on the root domain (e.g. `zulip.example.com`).
 The way this is implemented internally involves the organization having the empty string (`''`) as its "subdomain".